 In response to the Grenfell Tower fire in London, an inter-agency Fire Safety and External Wall Cladding Taskforce was created to ensure that fire safety for residential buildings are prioritised and properly addressed.

 This taskforce is led by the Department of Finance, Service and Innovation and includes representatives from NSW Fair Trading, the Data Analytics Centre, the Department of Planning and Environment, Fire and Rescue NSW, the Office of Local Government, Treasury and the Department of Premier and Cabinet.

 You can download a fact sheet that briefly explains this information.

 From June 2017, The Data Analytics Centre and the Department of Planning and Environment started audits of 185,000 building records to identify sites across NSW that may have had cladding installed.

-For each of the 447 potentially high-risk buildings, FRNSW has drawn up rapid response plans to be used in the event of a fire.
+For each potentially high-risk buildings, FRNSW has drawn up rapid response plans to be used in the event of a fire.